-The Archaeology Department is a vibrant academic community that provides a friendly and relaxed environment in which to study.
+Archaeology is a vibrant academic community that provides a friendly and relaxed environment in which to study.
 It is housed in customised accommodation in the Laver Building.
 Here it has dedicated teaching and research laboratories, work rooms for postgraduate students, postdoctoral and other research staff, artefact storage and processing facilities and a drawing office.
-The Department's facilities also include a landscape research room, chemical laboratory facilities, facilities for experimental archaeology and finds processing and a microscope suite.
-The Department also has a dedicated area for experimental archaeology in the University grounds and makes use of the extensive natural resources on campus.
+Our facilities also include a landscape research room, chemical laboratory facilities, facilities for experimental archaeology and finds processing and a microscope suite.
+Archaeology also has a dedicated area for experimental archaeology in the University grounds and makes use of the extensive natural resources on campus.
 Laver Building also houses communal lecture rooms and the University’s IT and Academic Services departments.

 We have approximately 250 students in total, and currently offer four undergraduate programmes in Archaeology: Single Honours in Archaeology; Archaeology with Forensic Science; Archaeology and Anthropology; Archaeology and Ancient History.
 Archaeology and History can also be studied as part of the Flexible Combined Honours programme.
 We also offer the option of adding European Study (with a study abroad option) to your degree.